Abdusshh/newsletter-app-workflow/blog/blog.md

 **Key Points:**

-- **Pre-filled Email**: Automatically fills the email field if provided in the query parameters.
-(Especially useful for the unsubscribe link in emails.)
+- **Pre-filled Email**: Automatically fills the email field if provided in the query parameters (especially useful for the unsubscribe link in emails).
 - **Form Submission**: Sends a POST request to `/api/unsubscribe`.
 - **User Feedback**: Displays success or error messages.